-\paragraph*{Evolution.} The genotype-phenotype (GP) map between an organism's genotypes and phenotypes is highly degenerate~\cite{alberch1991genes,cowperthwaite2007mutational,pigliucci2010genotype,ahnert2017structural}, and genotypes can combine in highly nontrivial, collective ways to affect fitness~\cite{scheiner1993genetics,begun2007population,orr2009fitness,keren2016massively,chen2023gene}.
+\paragraph*{Evolution.} {The role of environmental variation in shaping adaptive behavior has been studied in population genetics models, where temporal correlations in environmental fluctuations have been shown to favor phenotypic switching strategies that exploit memory of past states~\cite{PhysRevE.96.032412}.
+This motivates the search for GDL-like mechanisms in biological evolution.} T{Importantly, t}he genotype-phenotype (GP) map between an organism's genotypes and phenotypes is highly degenerate~\cite{alberch1991genes,cowperthwaite2007mutational,pigliucci2010genotype,ahnert2017structural}, and genotypes can combine in highly nontrivial, collective ways to affect fitness~\cite{scheiner1993genetics,begun2007population,orr2009fitness,keren2016massively,chen2023gene}.
 Effective GDs can arise, \textit{e.g.}, whenever a phenotype is limited by multiple genotypes, or if a genotype can be deleterious past a threshold that depends on other genotypes.
 Furthermore, environmental changes are well known to play a key role in evolution, with comparable timescales for evolutionary and ecological change~\cite{carroll2007evolution-5c4}.
 With all the necessary ingredients in place, it is at least plausible that GDL has played a role in the exploration of the apparent degeneracy in the GP map.

 \paragraph*{Phenotypic plasticity and (re)adaptation.} Phenotypic plasticity, where a single genotype can exhibit multiple phenotypes depending on environmental inputs, may provide more direct examples than pure genetic evolution.
 For instance, the number of nuclei in muscle cells increases with muscle mass, but then remains roughly constant during muscle atrophy~\cite{staron1991strength-be1, schwartz2013muscle-00a}.
-This makes it significantly easier to gain muscle mass the second time, but only back to previous levels, creating a return-point memory familiar to anyone who frequents the gym.
+This makes it significantly easier to gain muscle mass the second time, but only back to previous levels, creating a return-point {}memory familiar to anyone who frequents the gym.
 Here, the training function (muscle mass) is constrained by the number of nuclei, creating a GD that guides the initial increase in nuclei.
 However, the easiest way to decrease muscle mass does not involve removing nuclei, creating a scenario similar to Case III in Fig.~\ref{fig:model2d}a.